MarkDucommun/daycare-drop-off-tracker/Backlog.md

 ***

-### When I close the app on the trip history screen, the next time I open the app, I should see the trip list screen
+### DONE When I close the app on the trip history screen, the next time I open the app, I should see the trip list screen

 - State - DELIVERED
 - Acceptance Criteria